idealissst/database-migrator/README.md

 #### Modify .env file to your speicific setup and needs

-Update the .env parameters based on your environment configuration — for example, where PostgreSQL and Cassandra are running, and whether you plan to use Scenario 1 or Scenario 2.
+Update the `.env` parameters based on your environment configuration, for example, where PostgreSQL and Cassandra are running, and whether you plan to use Scenario 1 or Scenario 2.

-Be sure to update the MIGRATOR_DOCKER_IMAGE variable with the <imageName> of the image you built in the previous step.
+Be sure to update the MIGRATOR_DOCKER_IMAGE variable with the `<imageName>` of the image you built in the previous step.

 #### Run script

-After updating the .env file, start the migration by running:
+After updating the `.env` file, start the migration by running:

 ```
 ./migration-script.sh